pushyaragmudigonda/systems_puzzle/README.md

 3) In the yml file, local folder where the data need to be stored is specified incorrectly.
    "data" -> "./data"

-4) Included "restart:always" just to makee sure the system wont shutdown if the postgresql doesnt start.